JReng-cls/Rogers-Jake-portfolio/Data Movement and Types of Networks.md

 2^7: 128  2^6: 64  2^5: 32  2^4: 16  2^3: 8  2^2: 4  2^1: 2  2^0: 1

+Binary is a composition of 8 characters either 1's or 0's.
+If there is a 1 in place of a value then that value is added to the total. the furthest left spot corresponds to 128, if there is a 1 in that spot then add 128 to the toal. an example of this would be 10000000, the total value of that qould be 128 as the only 1 is in the 128 spot.

 1: 00000001

 1: 00000001